Leaf-Agriculture/docs/docs/configurations_overview.md

 }
 ```
 - `fieldsAutoSync` - If set to `true`, Leaf will automatically synchronize provider's fields.
 If set to `false`, synchronizations must be manually requested via endpoint.
 The default value is `true`.
+- `fieldsMergeIntersection` - Minimum intersection between two fields to merge then.
+A new field of type MERGED will be created based in the intersection of the fields, while the original fields will be kept.
+This property supports a floating point between 0 and 100.
+The default value is `0.01`.
+- `fieldsAttachIntersection` - Minimum intersection between a field and an operation.
+An intersection within this value will make the operation to be linked to the given field.
+This property supports a floating point between 0 and 100.
+The default value is `0.01`.